FlexerJR/Automatische-Dosieranlage/README.md

 <br>
 <br>
-This comprehensive setup ensures your pool maintenance is automated, efficient,and adaptable to different pool sizes and conditions.
+This comprehensive setup ensures your pool maintenance is automated, efficient and adaptable to different pool sizes and conditions.

 Here you can see the control of PH value
 <br>